Rita Lafontaine: Career

+In 1991, she won the Prix Guy-L'Écuyer for L'homme de rêve.

 In 2010, Lafontaine assisted in establishing a certificate program in theatrical interpretation at l'Université du Québec à Trois-Rivières.

 Personal life and death

 Lafontaine married Jacques Dufour and together they had a daughter, Elsa Lessonini, who died of cancer in 2013.
 Lafontaine died on 4 April 2016 from complications while undergoing surgery for an intestinal condition.